-Diesel Found in Ibadan Well, Police Speaks on Next Action as Heavy Security is Deployed
+Diesel Found in Ibadan Well, Police Speak on Next Action as Heavy Security is Deployed

-Diesel Found in Ibadan Well, Police Speaks on Next Action as Heavy Security is Deployed
+Diesel Found in Ibadan Well, Police Speak on Next Action as Heavy Security is Deployed

 • A suspected diesel leak has been discovered in a well in the Omikunle area of Yemetu, Ibadan, prompting swift action from local authorities

-• The Oyo State Police Command confirmed the presence of Automotive Gas Oil and has secured the site to prevent public exposure
+• The Oyo State Police Command has confirmed the presence of automotive gas oil and has secured the site to prevent contamination and theft

-• Preliminary findings suggest the contamination may have originated from a nearby underground storage tank
+• Preliminary findings have suggested that the contamination of the well may have originated from a nearby underground storage tank leak

 Diesel leak in Ibadan well sparks police alert and environmental safety response.

-Oyo State Police secure Yemetu area after diesel contamination discovered in local well.
+Oyo State Police secure the Yemetu area after diesel contamination was discovered in a well in Ibadan.
 Photo credit: Oyo State Command/X

 Source: Twitter